isomerpages/govtech-gobusiness/_FAQ/1d-essentialworkers.md

 #### **19. I had previously submitted the details of my essential manpower.
 Do I need to re-submit it daily?**
 No, you do not need to.
 You will only need to re-submit the details of your essential manpower if there are changes.

-#### **20. My workers are on shift work.
+#### **20. My employees are on shift work.
 Do I need to submit one application for each shift?**
-Please submit the total number of workers performing shift work and the number of shifts most workers are on via the “Application for Additional Manpower” form if the quota of workers allocated to you is insufficient to cover all the workers on shift work.
+Please submit the total number of employees performing shift work and the number of shifts most employees are on via the “Application for Additional Manpower” form if the quota of employees allocated to you is insufficient to cover all the workers on shift work.

 We will review your application and reflect the revised allotted headcount on the “Manpower Submission” form as soon as possible.
-Once the quota has been revised, you may enter the details of your workers via the “Manpower Submission” form.
+Once the quota has been revised, you may enter the details of your employees via the “Manpower Submission” form.
 You may continue operations with your current allotted headcount in the meantime.